 The purpose of the requirement that a Member designate a principal assistant is to ensure that at least one employee in each Member's office files an annual Financial Disclosure Report (Form A).
 See House Report No. 95-574, Select Committee on Ethics.
-However, the Act is ambiguous concerning when a Member's obligation to designate a principal assistant takes effect, when that designation must occur, and if the designation requirement applicable to a Member may nullified under subsequently be certain circumstances, requiring the designation another individual as principal assistant.
+However, the Act is ambiguous concerning when a Member's obligation to designate a principal assistant takes effect, when that designation must occur, and if the designation requirement applicable to a Member may subsequently be nullified under certain circumstances, requiring the designation of another individual as principal assistant.